telerik/report-server-docs/dotnet-docs/using-microsoft-entra-id.md

 ---
-title: Configuring the Report Server for .NET Single Sign-On Functionality using Microsoft Entra ID for Windows
+title: Using Microsoft Entra ID on Windows
 page_title: Single Sign-On with Microsoft Entra ID on Windows
 description: "Learn how to set up the Single Sign-On (SSO) functionality in Microsoft Entra ID and use it to authenticate against the Telerik Report Server instance hosted on Windows IIS."
 slug: using-microsoft-entra-id